fin-cli/fin-cli.github.com/_posts/2016-12-12-the-big-question.md

 *What if I'm an existing runcommand customer?*

-If the experiment goes well, then `fp doctor` and `fp profile` will become completely open source.
+If the experiment goes well, then `fin doctor` and `fin profile` will become completely open source.
 I'll reach out about the other aspects of your purchase.

 *What about scribu and Andreas?*